 A potential problem with hermetic sealing on medicine containers is that the strength of the seal might mean younger or older consumers don’t have the hand strength, dexterity or the necessary hand eye coordination to break the seal.
-This may mean they have to use a tool or knife, which introduces the risks of injury as well as the introduction of microbes from the tool to the package contents and/or the residual lining material left on the container.
+This may require the use a tool or knife, which introduces the risks of injury as well as the introduction of microbes from the tool to the package contents and/or the residual lining material left on the container.

-Besides, how easy or difficult packaging is to open can affect purchasing decisions and could cost businesses dear in terms of lost customer goodwill and therefore revenue.
+Besides, how easy or difficult packaging is to open can affect purchasing decisions and could cost businesses dearly in terms of lost customer goodwill and therefore revenue.

-Selig is targeting the development of Lift ‘n’ Peel™ TamperSeal to ensure that tamper evidence, hermetic sealing and ease of opening as well as improved hygiene – are met.
+Selig is targeting the development of Top Tab™2 TamperSeal to ensure that tamper evidence, hermetic sealing, ease of opening as well as improved hygiene – are met.
 Top Tab™ 2 TamperSeal has the same half-moon tab as Selig’s Lift ‘n’ Peel™ and it is bonded directly to the container to achieve a gas and moisture-tight seal.
 However, it also ‘destroys itself’, as it were, when removed from a container and therefore shows tamper evidence on the land area of the container (on which foil remains).

 Barriers to Entry and Call to Action

 Approximately 20% of the induction sealing market in North America comprises the OTC/pharmaceuticals market.
-However, although the Lift ‘n’ Peel™ TamperSeal concept is an attractive proposition for containers holding OTC medicines, it is not simply a case of developing it and offering it to the marketplace.
+However, although the Top Tab™ 2 TamperSeal product is an attractive proposition for containers holding OTC medicines, it is not simply a case of developing it and offering it to the marketplace.